LinuxForHealth/FHIR/docs/src/pages/guides/FHIRValidationGuide.md

 ## Overview

-The IBM FHIR Server Validation component (FHIRValidator) provides Java APIs for validating FHIR resources using constraints specified in their corresponding structure definitions.
+The IBM FHIR Server Validation component ([fhir-validation](https://dl.bintray.com/ibm-watson-health/ibm-fhir-server-releases/com/ibm/fhir/fhir-validation/)) provides Java APIs for validating FHIR resources using constraints specified in their corresponding structure definitions.
 For example, in the Patient resource, we have the following constraint:

 ```
 @Constraint(